turbot/steampipe-mod-guardrails-insights/dashboards/workspace/docs/workspace_report.md

 This report answers the following questions:

-- How many workspaces are there?
-- What TE version are they running?
+- What TE versions are active across workspaces?